What to know about Fiesta 2026 and where to go

 Fiesta, San Antonio’s annual 11-day citywide party, officially gets underway April 16.

-While Fiesta veterans have their favorite, longtime events, there are still changes, helpful tips, and unofficial Fiesta happenings to keep in mind.
+While Fiesta veterans have their favorite, longtime events, there are still changes, helpful tips, and unofficial Fiesta happenings to keep in mind this time around.

 Out and about